coderolls/coderolls-blog/_posts/collections/arraylist/2021-11-30-change-element-in-arraylist.md

 ## Conclusion

-So we can change the element in [ArrayList](https://coderolls.com/arraylist-in-java/) at particular index bu using the `set()` method.
+So we can change the element in [ArrayList](https://coderolls.com/arraylist-in-java/) at a particular index by using the `set()` method.

 The set method signature is as follows
 ```